ripu23/Url-Shortener/README.md

 6. Open the terminal in the folder you have cloned this repository.
 7. Type `npm install` -- this will install the dependencies.
-8. Start the node server by typing `node server` or if you have nodemon installed type `nodemon server.js`. and you are go to go, the application is up and running on `127.0.0.1:3000`.
+8. Start the node server by typing `node server` or if you have nodemon installed type `nodemon server.js`. and you are good to go, the application is up and running on `127.0.0.1:3000`.
 3000 is the default port, you can configure it by editing the server.js file.